Track Frames With Clearance for Tracklocross

 The All-City Big Block is a track legal frame with clearance for 32 mm tyres and a set of bottle bosses.
 Making it a simple conversion to tracklocross.
-The Big Block is also drilled for brakes, go with long drop to make life easier.
+The Big Block frame is also drilled for brakes; go with long-drop brakes to make your life easier.

-It is technically not a frameset but with “wide tyres” in its name it is pretty hard to miss out.
+It is technically not a frameset, but it is pretty hard to miss out with “wide tyres” in its name.
 The Mercier Kilo WT can fit tyres up to 45 mm, which is 1.75″ for those allergic to the metric system.
 It is also the same price, or cheaper, than some of the framesets here, so you could argue you are getting bang for your buck, and it might be the easiest way to enjoy tracklocross.

-The Soma Rush can clear 32 mm tyres without brakes, and only 28 mm with them.
+The Soma Rush can clear 32 mm tyres without brakes and only 28 mm with them.
 Even though it is still a great 4130 steel frame and look fantastic, you’ll be able to use it as the heart of custom build and still not break the bank.
-Unlike many of the frames here it uses a 1″ threaded headset, which gives it a great retro look but make sure you remember that when ordering parts.
+Unlike many of the frames here, it uses a 1″ threaded headset, which gives it a great retro look but makes sure you remember that when ordering parts.

 The Cinelli Tutto Plus might be all the bikes you need rolled into one.
 It comes with a massive tyre clearance of 45 mm, achieved by using a 130 mm rear hub width.
 You can even add brakes and a rear derailleur if you want.
 It won’t be a tracklocross bike, but it does mean you get more than one bike with this frameset’s purchase.

-Mash might just be one of the most highly coveted of brands.
+The San Franciscan brand, Mash, might be one of the most coveted brands.
 If you can get one, you’ll find clearance for 38 mm wide tyres and a set of double water bottle mounts so you can be out for longer.